rigou/luksman/README.md

 # luksman
 **A simple manager for encrypted volumes**\
 With ``luksman`` you can easily create, mount and unmount encrypted storage in your GNU/Linux computer.
-These operations would normally require several arcane commands involving losetup, cryptsetup and filesystem management but with ``luksman`` you can can do all this with a single command and some easy to remember options.
+These operations would normally require several arcane commands involving losetup, cryptsetup and filesystem management but with ``luksman`` you can can do all this with a single command and a couple of options.

 Main Repository : https://github.com/rigou/luksman